 In compliance with the Privacy Shield Principles, Noderabbit commits to resolve complaints about our collection or use of your personal information.
 EU and Swiss individuals with inquiries or complaints regarding our Privacy Shield policy should first contact Noderabbit at:

-Noderabbit has further committed to refer unresolved Privacy Shield complaints to an independent dispute resolution mechanism operated by the Council of Better Business Bureaus, an alternative dispute resolution provider located in the United States.
-If you do not receive timely acknowledgment of your complaint from us, or if we have not addressed your complaint to your satisfaction, please visit https://bbb.org/EU-privacy-shield/for-eu-consumers for more information or to file a complaint.
-The services of Better Business Bureaus are provided at no cost to you.
+Noderabbit has further committed to refer unresolved privacy complaints under the Privacy Shield Principles to an independent dispute resolution mechanism, the BBB EU PRIVACY SHIELD, operated by BBB National Programs.
+If you do not receive timely acknowledgment of your complaint, or if your complaint is not satisfactorily addressed, please visit https://bbbprograms.org/privacy-shield-complaints/ for more information and to file a complaint.
+This service is provided free of charge to you.

 NodeRabbit is subject to the investigatory and enforcement powers of the Federal Trade Commission (FTC).